hazelcast/hazelcast/README.md

 A cluster of Hazelcast nodes share both the data storage and computational load which can dynamically scale up and down.
-When you add new nodes to the cluster, the data is automatically rebalanced across the cluster.
-Currently running computational tasks (known as jobs) snapshot their state and scale with processing guarantees.
+When you add new nodes to the cluster, the data is automatically rebalanced across the cluster, and currently running computational tasks (known as jobs) snapshot their state and scale with processing guarantees.